-Elizabeth, an ordinary girl, takes a not so ordinary job at the New York Circulating Material Repository.
-But the repository is no ordinary library: It lends out objects rather than books – everything from tea sets and hockey sticks to Marie Antoinette’s everyday wig.
+Elizabeth, an ordinary girl, takes a not-so-ordinary job at the New York Circulating Material Repository.
+But the Repository is no ordinary library: It lends out objects rather than books – everything from tea sets and hockey sticks to Marie Antoinette’s everyday wig.

 It’s also home to the Grimm Collection, a secret room in the basement.
 That’s where powerful items straight out of the Brothers Grimm fairy tales are locked away.
 When the magical objects start to disappear, Elizabeth and her new friends embark on a dangerous quest to catch the thief before they’re accused of the crime themselves – or the thief captures them.

-Best after school job ever!
+Best after-school job ever!
 I want this Circulating Material Repository to be a real thing!

 When a miniature time machine appears in Leo’s bedroom, he has no idea who the tiny, beautiful girl is riding it.
 But in the few moments before it vanishes, he recognizes the other tiny rider: himself!

 His search for the time machine, the girl, and his fate leads him to the New York Circulating Material Repository.
 Hidden away in the Repository basement is the Wells Bequest, a collection of powerful objects straight out of classic science fiction.
 But when Leo’s adventure turns deadly, he must attempt a journey to 1895 to warn real-life Nikola Tesla about a dangerous invention.

-And just a heads up, this book takes place a few years after ‘The Grim Legacy’ and the main characters from that book don’t work there anymore.
+And just a heads up, this book takes place a few years after ‘The Grim Legacy,’ and the main characters from that book don’t work there anymore.
 But one of the main character’s sister is now working at the Repository.
 I’m telling you this because it took me till Page 65 to figure it out.

 Be sure to read the ‘Note to Readers’ and the ‘Librarian’s Note’ at the end of the book.

 Sukie’s been lonely since the death of her big sister, Kitty – but Kitty’s ghost is still with her.
-At first that was comforting, but now Kitty’s terrifying anyone who gets too close, especially cute boys like Cole.
+At first, that was comforting, but now Kitty’s terrifying anyone who gets too close, especially cute boys like Cole.
 Things get weirder when Sukie moves into her family’s ancestral home, and an older, less familiar ghost challenges her to find a treasure.
-Fortunately, an antique broom’s at hand to fly Sukie and Cole to the New York Circulating Material Repository’s spooky Poe Annex.
+Fortunately, an antique broom is at hand to fly Sukie and Cole to the New York Circulating Material Repository’s spooky Poe Annex.